Mokerstier/web-app-from-scratch-1920/README.md

 # Web App From Scratch @cmda-minor-web 1819
 Creating a superHero web app that displays Hero's and their abillity's all rendered client side!
-Using the superheroapi from https://superheroapi.com/
+Using the Marvel-API from https://superheroapi.com/

-## Learning goals
+## Concept
+In this web-App users can assemble a team of superheros to their personal liking. features i want to implement:
+ - Comparing Hero's
+ - Adding Hero's

 ## Program